spiritphyz/Save-the-Environment/README.md

 sudo pip3 install pylint
 ```

-# Neovim and italics for comments
+# Italics in Neovim, Tmux, and SSH

 Make sure the terminal emulator is using a font that has an italic weight, for example:
 ```